pjtunstall/mad/README.md

 Here's what I think we'll need to do:

-Find all DOM elements that belong to the app, all code that accesses or changes them, and all relevant global variables.
+Find all DOM elements that belong to the app.
+Find all code that accesses or changes them, and variables that reference them.
+(See `framework-plan.md`.)
 Code that access or changes DOM elements may be

 - top-level: typically global variable declarations
 - in event handlers (socket, keydown, keyup, animationend)